-Floors including Sub-floors Repair Category 1 Notes There is evidence of sloping floors and creaking floorboards.
+Floors including Sub-floors Repair Category 2 Notes Loose flooring/creaking was noted within some apartments.
+There are also cracked tiles in the bathroom.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.